animator/learn-python/README.md

 `while` statement repeatedly executes a code block as long as the test condition is satisfied.

-Usually there is a statement at the end of the code block which updates the value of the variable being used in the test expression, so the the loop does not execute infinitely.
+Usually, there is a statement at the end of the code block that updates the value of the variable being used in the test expression, so the the loop does not execute infinitely.

 A flowchart of the process is provided below: